Fiserv/exchange/docs/getting-started/getting-started-reporting-settlements.md

 ## Settlement API

 Settlements can be retrieved by UI or API and will show the type of settlement (Credit or Debit), effective date, settlement details, status and reference.
-We will only show settlements if Exchange is handling funding or billing for the submerchant.
+We will only show settlements if Exchange is handling funding or billing for the sub-merchant.

-### Submerchant Settlements
+### Sub-Merchant Settlements

 <!-- theme: info -->
 >**POST** `/account/settlement-info`